anorris25/beginner-CS-manual-generator/README.md

-# The Basics of Computer Science and Programming (Elementary Level)
+# The Basics of Computer Science and Programming

 Computer Science in its entirety comes off as intimidating.
-This manual aims to introduce some simple CS structures and syntax to kids or beginners interested in programming.
+This manual aims to introduce some simple CS structures and syntax to middle school students or beginners interested in programming.
 Learning the basics is a great way to start pursuing computer programming!

 ## Sections: